Azure/Enterprise-Scale-for-AVS/AVS-Landing-Zone/GreenField/Bicep/readme.md

 az account show
 ```

+4. Change your working folder to this Bicep directory
-4. Kick off the AVS deployment using the template & parameters file.
+5. Kick off the AVS deployment using the template & parameters file.
 You will need to fill in the following arguments:

 The location the deployment metadata will be stored: `-l Location` You can use the `-c` option to validate what resources will be deployed prior to be deploying: